Investors positioning for U.S. gridlock, dialing back bets on large stimulus and tax hikes

 “Markets can live with either candidate,” said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.
 “The scenario they don’t want are legal problems over the outcome and significant political unrest.”

+(GRAPHIC: World stocks market cap rise over last four years - )

-Reporting by Tom Arnold and Lewis Krauskopf; additional reporting and editing by Elizabeth Howcroft, Ritvik Carvalho and Dhara Ranasinghe in London, Susan Mathew in Bengaluru, Ira Iosebashvili, Rodrigo Campos and Megan Davies in New York, Noel Randewich in San Francisco, Tom Westbrook in Singapore; Editing by Mike Dolan, Lincoln Feast, Emelia Sithole-Matarise, Megan Davies, David Evans and Jonathan Oatis
+Reporting by Tom Arnold and Lewis Krauskopf; additional reporting and editing by Elizabeth Howcroft, Ritvik Carvalho and Dhara Ranasinghe in London, Susan Mathew in Bengaluru, Ira Iosebashvili, Rodrigo Campos and Megan Davies in New York, Noel Randewich in San Francisco, Tom Westbrook in Singapore, Maiya Keidan in Toronto; Editing by Mike Dolan, Lincoln Feast, Emelia Sithole-Matarise, Megan Davies, David Evans and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.